Columbia Bugaboot Plus IV Omni-Heat

 See the Men's Columbia Bugaboot IV See the Women's Columbia Bugaboot IV

 It’s not often that we come across a truly capable all-rounder in the winter boot category, but Columbia’s Bugaboot Plus IV Omni-Heat is a real standout.
 After putting the Bugaboot through a full season of hiking, snowshoeing, and everyday use in central Washington, we came to appreciate the boot’s versatility and capability in a wide range of conditions.
 It’s not the tallest, warmest, or most protective option on the market, but the Bugaboot hits that just-right balance that most winter users need.
-Below we break down the Bugaboot’s warmth, waterproofing, traction, comfort, sizing and fit, and more.
-To see how it stacks up, see our article on the best winter boots.
+Below we break down our experiences with the Bugaboot.
+To see how it stacks up to the competition, see our article on the best winter boots.

 With a pair of heavyweight socks, I was comfortable hiking on very snowy forest service roads with temperatures down to around 10 degrees Fahrenheit.
 During lower-output activities like walking around the neighborhood or sledding with my family, my feet stayed warm in temps ranging from 15 to 30 degrees.
 And arguably just as importantly, the Bugaboot isn’t overly insulated, so I haven’t overheated on short trips snowshoeing or extended stretches shoveling snow into the high 20s (although I do throw on thinner socks for these activities).
-Those looking for maximum warmth should consider a taller boot with more insulation like Columbia’s own Bugaboot Plus IV XTM, which has 600-gram synthetic insulation and adds over an inch of protection.
+Those looking for maximum warmth should consider a taller boot with more insulation like Oboz’s Bridger 10” Insulated, which has 400-gram synthetic insulation and adds nearly 2 inches of protection.
 However, we think the Bugaboot hits a sweet spot for most wintertime use.

 The Columbia Bugaboot scores high marks in waterproofing.
 For starters, the boot is seam-sealed, and its tough upper—which includes a mix of nylon and leather up top and wraparound rubber along the base and toe box—effectively blocks out moisture.
 I’ve put the Bugaboot through everything from knee-deep powder (paired with gaiters and snow pants) to wet, melting snow on warmer days and have had no issues with snow creeping in.
 While hiking, I’ve even stepped through a few ice-covered puddles that gave way under my weight and submerged the boot to ankle-height.
 Impressively, water never made its way in.

 The Bugaboot’s shaft height and tongue design also have a big impact on protection.
-First and foremost, the boot is only 6.7 inches tall (measured from the bottom of the foot to the collar), meaning less material for sealing out cold and moisture than you get with options like the 7.9-inch Bugaboot Plus IV XTM or 8-inch Salomon Toundra Pro.
+First and foremost, the boot is only 6.7 inches tall (measured from the bottom of the foot to the collar), meaning less material for sealing out cold and moisture than you get with options like the aforementioned 8.5-inch Oboz Bridger or 8-inch Salomon Toundra Pro.
 Further, the tongue opens about an inch below the collar, so you don’t get full waterproofing up to the top (I haven’t done so, but I suspect the boot will allow moisture in if you step in anything much deeper than ankle-height).
 But if you need that much protection, we recommend pairing the boot with a gaiter anyways, and the Bugaboot has a ring along the toe for easy attachment.

 The Columbia Bugaboot’s Michelin tread provided truly impressive and reliable grip across a variety of conditions and surfaces.
 From hiking on snow-covered forest service roads to strolling around town, I had almost no issues.
 The lugs are nicely spaced to avoid snow buildup and hold well on steep hills, and the Michelin rubber compound is fairly soft, so it continues to bite in very cold temperatures (standard rubber that you get with hiking boots tends to get hard and loses grip in the cold).
 Siping along the lugs—similar to what you see on winter snow tires—also helps boost traction.
 All told, the Bugaboot is the grippiest winter boot I’ve worn to date.